 The actions undertaken to support Goal 1 have yielded a range of outcomes, with areas of clear growth alongside others requiring further strategic attention.
 The overall focus on enhancing personalized learning, college and career readiness (CCR), and equitable academic support, especially for historically underserved student groups, has set a strong foundation.
-However, key metrics indicate the need to adjust and intensify implementation in certain areas, including for English Learners (ELs), Students with Disabilities (SWD), and students pursuing AP exams and CTE pathways.
+However, key metrics indicate the need to adjust and intensify implementation in certain areas, including students with Disabilities (SWD), and students pursuing AP exams and CTE pathways.